 Latvia has improved its laws since acceding to the OECD Anti-Bribery Convention in 2014.
 Yet serious personnel issues until recently as well as negative government commentary concerning KNAB, Latvia’s anti-corruption law enforcement agency, have cast doubts over its capacity to enforce those laws.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Latvia
+This page contains all information relating to the implementation of the OECD Anti-Bribery Convention in Latvia.

 Latvia has taken an important step on the road to OECD membership by completing the process to become a member of the OECD Anti-Bribery Convention.
 Latvia will become the 41st Party to the OECD Anti-Bribery Convention on 30 May 2014.